 How to Treat Eczema on Legs

-If you have a shelf full of half-used creams and still flare every few weeks, you are not alone, and the fix is usually about strategy rather than buying yet another product.
+Maybe you have a shelf full of half-used creams and still flare every few weeks.
+The fix is usually a matter of strategy rather than buying yet another product.
 Treatment for leg eczema rests on three pillars: restore the skin barrier, calm inflammation, and rebalance the skin microbiome.
 For a comprehensive overview of every available option, see our eczema treatment guide.
 Most over-the-counter products address one pillar at a time, so the goal is to combine them sensibly, escalate when needed, and add subtype-specific steps (like compression for stasis eczema) when the location calls for it.
 A well-formulated eczema treatment cream can address more than one pillar in a single product, which simplifies daily care.
+For broader context on body-area treatment, see our complete guide to eczema on the body.

 Foundational daily care: moisturizing the right way